 Grace Ederer joined the University of Minnesota in the University Hospital as an administrator of the clinical laboratories, a position she held from 1952 to 1963.
 During her time at the University, Ederer earned her masters in public health in 1962.
 After spending fifteen years as administrator of clinical laboratories, she took a new position as assistant to the director of clinical laboratories in the microbiology area of the Division of Medical Technology and became an assistant professor.
 She became an associate professor in 1967, serving in that position until her retirement in 1982.

-Davitt Felder received his MD from Yale School of Medicine in 1942.
-He earned a PhD from the University of Minnesota in 1953.
-He completed an internship in surgery at the University of Minnesota.
-During the 1950s he was assigned to the general surgical services at the University of Minnesota Hospital, Ancker Hospital in St. Paul, and the Minneapolis General Hospital.
+Davitt Felder earned his Ph.D. from the University of Minnesota in 1953 where he also completed an internship in surgery.
+In the 1950s, he was assigned to the general surgical services at the University of Minnesota Hospital, Ancker Hospital in St. Paul, and Minneapolis General Hospital.
 He spent most of his career in private surgical practice.
-In the 1960s, he was a founding member of the Northern Association for Medical Education, which led efforts to establish a second medical in St. Paul.
+In the 1960s, he was a founding member of the Northern Association for Medical Education, which led efforts to establish a second medical school in St. Paul.

-Marie Manthey was born and raised in Chicago Illinois.
-She served as associate director of nursing at the University of Minnesota Hospital (1964-1971), as assistant administrator and director of nursing at United Hospitals of St. Paul (during the 1970s), and the vice president of patient services at Yale New Haven Hospital.
+Marie Manthey served as associate director of nursing at the University of Minnesota Hospital from 1964 to 1971.
 During her tenure at the University of Minnesota Hospital, Manthey led the development of primary nursing and is recognized, nationally and internationally, as the founder of primary nursing.
-In 1979, Manthey founded Creative Health Care Management, a consulting firm specializing in the organization and delivery of health care services.

-Florence Marks was born in Louisville, Kentucky, in 1928.
-She received her BS from the University of Cincinnati in 1949, her BS in Nursing from the University of Minnesota in 1953, and her MA in Nursing Administration also from the University of Minnesota in 1956.
-From 1953-54, she worked as a general staff nurse and assistant head nurse at the University of Minnesota Hospital.
-From 1956-1961, she worked as a nursing supervisor at the Variety Club Heart Hospital at the University of Minnesota.
-In 1962, she was the special assistant to the director of Nursing Services at the University Hospital.
+Florence Marks earned her B.S. in nursing in 1953 and her M.A. in nursing administration in 1956, both from the University of Minnesota.
+From 1953 to 1954, she worked as a general staff nurse and assistant head nurse at University Hospital.
+From 1956 to 1961, she worked as a nursing supervisor at the Variety Club Heart Hospital at the University of Minnesota.
+In 1962, she became special assistant to the director of Nursing Services at the University Hospital.

-Paul Quie received his MD from Yale Medical School in 1953, and completed his residency in Pediatrics at the University of Minnesota University Hospitals.
+Paul Quie completed his residency in pediatrics at the University of Minnesota Hospital.
 He has been a member of the faculty of the Department of Pediatrics since 1958.
 From 1979 until 1984, Dr. Quie was Chief of Staff at the University Hospitals and Clinics, and in 1985 he was the first director of the University's Biomedical Ethics Center.